ClimDesign/QDF/README.md

 The routines presented were developed for targeted analysis of twelve gauging stations, allowing individual generation of start points and tuning of proposal distributions.
-These start points and tuning parameters are stored in the repository.
+These start points and tuning parameters are stored in the repository as part of the `.rda` file for each station.

 The model output is stored as a list, where the first list item stores the log prior and log likelihood values at each iteration and the second